Key Areas: Singaraja, Lovina Beach, Seririt, Pemuteran, Banjar, Gitgit Waterfall

 -

-Slightly lower rainfall totals than southern Bali
+Slightly lower rainfall than southern Bali

 -

-Calmer ocean surface conditions
+Calmer ocean conditions

 -

-Reduced wind exposure during monsoon months
+Reduced wind exposure

 -

-Warmer evening air due to lower elevation
+Warmer evenings due to lower elevation

 Rainy Season (November–March)